DFC302/subseeker/README.md

 -v Verbose mode. \
 -o Choose to send results to an output file.

+The keywords.txt file is a file that is provided, that can be used with multi-search mode.

 **subseeker.py parse sub domain keywords** \
 Description: Parse through sublister, certspotter, etc. text outputs for sub domain keywords. \
 Note: If using sublist3r, use sublist3r's option [-o] to send results to outfile.
 Subseeker.py is designed to parse from a text file.
 Using standard redirection ">",">>", copies ANSI color codes, which will conflict with parsing. \